 |A proposal selected for funding is required to have all applicable approvals/certifications entered into PeopleSoft and routed for appropriate approvals/signatures.
 All documentation is sent to the College of Dentistry Office of Research (OR) for award processing.
 The OR then submits a request to the Division of Sponsored Research (DSR) to establish an account for the project.
 The Seed Grant awards are monitored by: UFCD, DSR, Contracts and Grants and the PI’s department.|

 |•Seed Grants are funded for one year. |

-•A six-month no cost extension is possible if requested at least 30 days in advance.
+•A six-month to one-year no cost extension is possible if requested at least 30 days in advance.
 In justifying an extension the following information is necessary: (1) an explanation of why the work was not performed in the time proposed, (2) a research plan and timeline for completing the project, and (3) an explanation of how the remaining funds will be expended.
 The extension request should be brief but specific.

 •Any funds remaining in the seed grant account will be returned to the Office of Research at the end of the funding period.